A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs

 \sys{RDF\_MATCH}{10.5555/1083592.1083734}{2005} is an RDF store that uses the Oracle RDBMS as an underlying database.
 It stores RDF data in two different tables: a dictionary table, and a quads table.
 Indexes are defined based on B-trees.
 Queries are evaluated as self-joins over the quads table, which is further joined with the dictionary.
 Materialized views can further be used to index \textsc{s--s}, \textsc{s--p}, \textsc{s--o}, \textsc{p--p}, \textsc{p--o} and \textsc{o--o} joins on-demand, as well as selected property tables.
 Support for Datalog-style rules is also provided.
 Queries are expressed in an SQL-style syntax, with functions used to express graph patterns, which in turn are interpreted and evaluated by Oracle.

 \sys{YARS}{Harth:2005:OIS:1114687.1114857}{2005} is a native RDF store that indexes quad tables in B+trees using dictionary encoded terms.
 It uses four types of indexes: dictionary indexes, keyword indexes, quad indexes (with six permutations), and cardinality indexes that count occurrences of quad patterns.
-YARS implements pairwise (nested-loop) joins that are reordered based on cardinalities.
+YARS implements pairwise (nested-loop) joins that are reordered by cardinality.
 Basic graph patterns in Notation3 (N3) syntax are supported.

 \sys{ARC}{Nowack06}{2006} was first proposed as a general-purpose PHP library for processing RDF, but would be extended in subsequent years with a variety of additional features, including RDF storage and querying.
 These features are implemented on top of an underlying relational store, with support for persistent storage through MariaDB and MySQL, and in-memory storage with SQLite.
 Data are stored as triple or quad tables.
 A fragment of the SPARQL standard is supported, including some selected features from SPARQL~1.1.